-In accordance with Principle of Business 9 (cf. Section PB-1.9), investment firm licensees must maintain adequate human, financial and other resources sufficient to run their business in an orderly manner.
-This includes meeting the minimum capital requirements specified in Section CA-1.2 onwards.

-In addition to the minimum capital requirements specified in Section CA-1.2 onwards, the CBB may, at its discretion, require investment firm licensees to hold additional capital, should this be necessary (in the CBB's view) to meet additional risks that are not sufficiently addressed in either the Risk Based Capital Requirement or the Minimum Capital Requirement.

-The CBB would typically invoke Rule CA-1.1.2 in rare circumstances - for instance, where in its assessment a licensee was running high-levels of operational risk because of a particularly weak controls environment.

-Investment firm licensees are required to maintain, at all times, the Minimum Capital Requirement specified in Section CA-1.2, free from any pledge or any other restriction, in a retail bank licensed to operate in the Kingdom of Bahrain.
-They must provide, upon request, evidence to the CBB of the deposited amount.

-In the event that an investment firm licensee fails to meet any of the requirements specified in this Module, it must, on becoming aware that it has breached these requirements, immediately notify the CBB in writing.
-Unless otherwise directed, the licensee must in addition submit to the CBB, within 30 calendar days of its notification, a plan demonstrating how it will achieve compliance with these requirements.
+- CA-1.1.ABahraini investment firm licenseesmust calculate their RegulatoryCapitalbased on their shareholders' equity (and other eligible components of Regulatory Capital, as defined in Chapter CA-2). - CA-1.1.1 In accordance with Principle of Business 9 (cf. Section PB-1.9), investment firm licensees must maintain adequate human, financial and other resources sufficient to run their business in an orderly manner.
+This includes meeting the minimum capital requirements specified in Section CA-1.2 onwards. - CA-1.1.2 In addition to the minimum capital requirements specified in Section CA-1.2 onwards, the CBB may, at its discretion, require investment firm licensees to hold additional capital, should this be necessary (in the CBB's view) to meet additional risks that are not sufficiently addressed in either the Risk Based Capital Requirement or the Minimum Capital Requirement. - CA-1.1.3 The CBB would typically invoke Rule CA-1.1.2 in rare circumstances for instance, where in its assessment a licensee was running high-levels of operational risk because of a particularly weak controls environment. - CA-1.1.4 Investment firm licensees are required to maintain, at all times, the Minimum Capital Requirement specified in Section CA-1.2, free from any pledge or any other restriction, in a retail bank licensed to operate in the Kingdom of Bahrain.
+They must provide, upon request, evidence to the CBB of the deposited amount. - CA-1.1.5 In the event that an investment firm licensee fails to meet any of the requirements specified in this Module, it must, on becoming aware that it has breached these requirements, immediately notify the CBB in writing.
+Unless otherwise directed, the licensee must in addition submit to the CBB, within 30 calendar days of its notification, a plan demonstrating how it will achieve compliance with these requirements. - CA-1.1.5A Should the CBB direct an investment firm licensee to inject additional working capital in order to maintain the minimum capital requirements for its category of license, the investment firm licensee may inject cash in the form of a subordinated loan from the shareholders, subject to the CBB's prior approval.
+Such amount will be included as Tier 2 capital and must have a minimum original fixed term to maturity of more than 5 years (See Rule CA-2.1.8 (g)).

-- CA-1.1.6 Should an investment firm licensee fail to comply with the requirements of this Module, the CBB may impose enforcement measures, as described in Module EN. - CA-1.1.7 Investment firms licensed after the initial publication of Volume 4 (Investment Business), in April 2006, must comply with the requirements of this Module at the point of being issued a license.
-Investment firms already licensed prior to the initial publication of Volume 4 are required to comply with the requirements of this Module from 1 January 2007 onwards.
-Further details on transition arrangements are given in Module ES (Executive Summary).

-- Cum Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business